Modeling the Impact of Communication and Human Uncertainties on Runway Capacity in Terminal Airspace: Uncertainty Modeling and Performance Evaluation

-RCP performance metrics, particularly Availability and Continuity, are modeled using a Continuous-Time Markov Chain (CTMC) \citep{pang2025reliability}, where the communication link alternates between \textit{on} and \textit{off} states considering the following key metrics, \begin{itemize} \item \textit{Availability} represents the long-term proportion of time the communication service remains operational, calculated based on the expected durations of these states. \item \textit{Continuity} indicates the probability that, once communication service becomes available, it stays continuously operational for the entire duration required to complete a transaction. \end{itemize}
+RCP performance metrics, particularly Availability ($P_A$) and Continuity, are modeled using a Continuous-Time Markov Chain (CTMC), where the communication link alternates between \textit{on} and \textit{off} states.
+The full CTMC formulation and the derivation of these metrics, including the notation $P_A$ adopted in this paper, were developed and established in our previous work \citep{pang2026reliability}.
+Considering the following key metrics, \begin{itemize} \item \textit{Availability} ($P_A$) represents the long-term proportion of time the communication service remains operational, calculated based on the expected durations of these states. $P_A$ is the primary communication-uncertainty parameter swept in our experiments. \item \textit{Continuity} indicates the probability that, once communication service becomes available, it stays continuously operational for the entire duration required to complete a transaction. \end{itemize}

 \Cref{fig: squarewave} is a simple illustration of the communication signal alternating between the \textit{on} and \textit{off} states, generated under the CTMC framework.
 In \Cref{fig: squarewave}, $\tau$ is the time since the system most recently became available, $\tau_{msg}$ is the minimum time duration required to finish the transmission of message in the communication system, while $\varepsilon$ represents the one way system latency in general.
-The detailed formulation and mathematical representations of these metrics is provided in Section 3 of \citep{pang2025reliability}, along with the newly developed communication reliability metric, \textit{Communicability}.
+The detailed formulation and mathematical representations of these metrics is provided in Section 3 of \citep{pang2026reliability}, along with the newly developed communication reliability metric, \textit{Communicability}.
+We note that the specific $P_A$ values used in this paper ($P_A \in \{0.5, 0.6, 0.7, 0.8, 0.9, 1.0\}$) are adopted as an exploratory sensitivity sweep rather than being calibrated to a specific RCP category or link-budget measurement.
+The goal is to characterize the \textit{shape} of the reliability surface across the operationally plausible range of availability, from the idealized case ($P_A = 1.0$) down to severely degraded-link conditions.
+Mapping specific RCP categories or link budgets (voice VHF, CPDLC/AeroMACS, oceanic vs.\ terminal airspace) to empirically measured $P_A$ values is airspace- and technology-dependent and is left as future work.